steveluscher/zero-to-graphql/zero-node/README.md

 ## Running the example

-    # Follow the instructions to start the Django server, then...
+    # Follow the instructions to start the Node server, then...
     npm start

 Visit http://localhost:5000/graphiql